urbanairship/technical-blog/AirshipUITesting.md

 ### Solutions:

 Essentially, writing modules to be testable boiled down to the following:

 * Modules should export a function which defines all of their behavior.
 * If it needs to accomplish any asynchronous task, the return value of the function should emit an event or call a callback when it has finished any asynchronous tasks.
 * If a module manipulates the DOM, either by adding event listeners or dom elements, it should also define how to clean up after itself.

 In some cases, it wasn’t possible to update production code to satisfy the above criteria.
-When that happened, we mocked the offending modules with proxyquireify when testing any of its dependents.
+When that happened, we mocked the offending modules with npm.im/proxyquireify when testing any of its dependents.

 # UI Testing at Urban Airship: Further Improvements